delta-alph/modmail-plugins/README.md

-# AutoSubModmail
+# AutoSub
-This will automatically sub a role in kyb3r's modal bot.
+This will automatically sub a role in kyb3r's modmail bot.

+# InviteTracker
+This will post invite information in newly created threads.